-This has triggered a substantial hike in the interest in NNN lease properties, as investors begin to favor the consistency, stability, and flexibility it brings.
+This has triggered a substantial hike in the interest in NNN lease properties as investors begin to favor the consistency, stability and flexibility they bring.
 One of the biggest attractions of these single-tenant rentals for investors, as said, is that it relieves the investor of active, day-to-day landlord duties.

-On the other hand, as tenants, larger brands now prefer dedicated hubs like STNL rentals where they can significantly invest in their objectives in the long run.
-This enables them to make enduring investments with 10-15 years in mind.
+On the other hand, as tenants, larger brands now prefer dedicated hubs, like STNL rentals, where they can significantly invest in their objectives in the long run.
+This enables them to make enduring investments with 10 to 15 years in mind.

-Today, there are more single tenant net lease buyers because NNN properties are getting increasingly listed.
-Consequently, there has been an unprecedented hike in the cap rates on these rentals.
-These hikes were most significant in mid-2018, pushing to heights we have not seen since 2011.
+Today, there are more Single-Tenant Net Lease buyers because NNN properties are getting increasingly listed.
+Consequently, there has been an unprecedented decrease in cap rates which increases prices on these types of properties.
+These hikes were most significant in mid-2020 as investors moved into quality and stable investments.

-This has consolidated the resilience of STNL properties as a viable investment vehicle, increasing the reward potential while notably slashing the risk potential.
+This has consolidated the resilience of STNL properties as viable investment vehicles by increasing the reward potential while notably slashing the risk potential.

 The increased volume of NNN listings is now giving investors an important element of choice and variety.
 The extensive spectrum of NNN possibilities for the investor is making the estates cheaper to acquire.